cybozu-go/neco/docs/generate-artifacts.md

 `generate-artifacts` is a command-line tool to generate `artifacts.go` which is a collection of latest components.
-This is used while development or CI before build neco binaries.
+This is used while development or CI checks for differences between the latest release and the artefact in use.

 See [artifacts.md](artifacts.md) about `artifacts.go`.